Tech-Intelli/I2C_Source/README.md

 ## Credits 🙏

-ExplAInsta was created by [your name here].
+ExplAIstic was created by [your name here].
 It utilizes pre-trained Imagenet models from PyTorch, ChatGPT from OpenAI, and the transformers package from Hugging Face.
 The Telegram API was used for messaging.

 ## License 📝

-ExplAInsta is licensed under the MIT license.
+ExplAIstic is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments 👏